stjordanis/Treekenize.jl/README.md

 * There are 'blocks' with a beginner and an ender.
 For instance in Julia:
   `(`-`)`,`[`-`]` and `{`-`}` but also `begin`-`end`, `function`-`end`,
-  `type`-`end`, and `@`,`typealias`,`const` and a new line.(But Julia has
+  `type`-`end`, and `@`,`typealias`,`const` and a new line.

 * Further there is infix notation, with some order.

-Actually it is not just for homoiconicness, the relation between the AST-tree and the code is also a matter of sanity.

 ## Implementation
-The implementation is much more flexible than that, it can change what are the beginners and enders as indicated by one.
-But only because it can, this is not necessarily a smart thing to do.
+The implementation is much more flexible than that, a beginner-ender can change the beginners and enders insider entirely.

+## Problems/deviations for application to julia
+For functions to work, 'nothing or just whitespace' would have to be a potential infix symbol.

+`if` would have to be able to deal with `else` and `elseif`, perhaps extend the concept.

+`"` needs to deal with escapes.

+Other issues(`const`?)